-Inside Apple’s shaky plan to deliver a 5G iPhone in 2020
+Inside Apple’s shaky plan to deliver a 5G iPhone in 2020 [Updated]

 As a matter of fact, Apple has recently held talks with both Samsung and Mediatek about supplying modem chips in the near term, our source says.
 Samsung wants to sell its 5G modem for use in non-Samsung phones.
 But our source agrees with Arcuri that neither Samsung nor Mediatek is likely to be in a position to supply the modems for a 5G iPhone in 2020.
 Which means that for the 2020 5G iPhone, at least, it’s likely Intel or bust for Apple.

 Our source says that it would make the most business sense for Apple to go back to Qualcomm for its 5G modem chips.
-But the legal dispute between those two companies has gotten personal, and egos are involved, so the companies collaborating on 5G seems unlikely in the near term.
+But the legal dispute between those two companies has gotten personal, and egos are involved, so the companies collaborating on 5G by 2020 seems unlikely.